Tetricoins/tetripin/README.rst

 If you need other settings, open a github issue.

-It's written in Python, and works on Python 2 and 3.
+It's written in Python 3.8+.

 Installation
 ------------